-Cost aggregation is thus a minute of the costs for each work package up to the controller point and then upwards to the project level.
+Cost aggregation is thus a minute of the costs for each work package up to the control point and then upwards to the project level.
 You will be able to aggregate this information by time.
 In order to see the schedule spend for each time period.

 Here is a simple example as a spreadsheet showing the cost aggregation at weekly and monthly time periods: